coleifer/peewee/docs/peewee/query_builder.rst

 Query Objects
 -------------

-One of the fundamental limitations of the abstractions provided by Peewee 2.x was the absence of a class that represented a structured query with no relation to a given model class.
+Query objects represent a structured query with no dependency on a given model.
 An example of this might be computing aggregate values over a subquery.
 For example, the :meth:`~SelectBase.count` method, which returns the count of rows in an arbitrary query, is implemented by wrapping the query: